 - Multiple design candidates generated based on optimization settings

-Benefits MSC Apex Generative Design
+Benefits of MSC Apex Generative Design

 Significant time reduction